untypedjay/tech-to-go/js/basics.md

 # Basics

 # How to run your JavaScript Code
+JavaScript can run on every device that has a JavaScript engine.
 - in the Chrome Developer Tools Console
 - HTML inline with the `<script>` tag (usually before the closing body tag)
 - in an external file with `<script src="./some.js"></script>`